HayonCS/ea-app/README.md

 6. Copy `.env.example` to `.env`.
 This will define your environment variables while running and testing the app in the Docker container.
 7. Run `yarn build` to build the codebase including utility scripts and generated types.
 8. Run `yarn initial` to create and seed all the data into redis.
-9. Open another terminal and run `yarn redis:load:processdata` to seed and update Mes Process Data into redis for querying statistics.
+9. After remote connecting to the project in VSCode (instructions after gitconfig setup), open another terminal and run `yarn redis:load:processdata` to seed and update Mes Process Data into redis for querying statistics.

 ## Configure git